 Nursing staff on Butterfly ward have access to the online “Intubation and Resus Calculator” to assist with dose and administration of medications for elective intubation.
-Ensure the neonate’s weight is current when using dose calculators.
+Ensure the neonate’s current working weight is utilised for dose calculation.

 Fentanyl: side effects include apnoea, hypotension, CNS depression and chest wall rigidity.
 The risk of chest wall rigidity can be reduced by administering Fentanyl IV over 1 minute and can be treated with muscle relaxants.